gini/gini-vision-lib-android/ginivision/src/main/java/net/gini/android/vision/digitalinvoice/details/package.md

 ## Screen API

-The [net.gini.android.vision.digitalinvoice.details.LineItemDetailsActivity] is launched by the [net.gini.android.vision.digitalinvoice.DigitalInvoiceActivity] when a user tapped on a line item to edit it.
+The [net.gini.android.vision.digitalinvoice.details.LineItemDetailsActivity] is launched by the [net.gini.android.vision.digitalinvoice.DigitalInvoiceActivity] when the user tapps on a line item to edit it.
 It displays the line item and allows editing it.

 ## Component API